 Small businesses currently qualify for a three-year 50% tax credit up to $5,000 to cover administrative costs of starting a new plan.
 The proposed bill increases the credit to 100% of administrative costs the first year of establishing the plan.

+The bill passed the House on March 29, 2022 and is expected to be passed by the Senate.
 Although this bill is still working its way through Congress, it is expected to be passed as a standalone bill or part of the overall federal budget.
 And, as with any new retirement laws, it will create new strategic opportunities for your planning!

 The “Alterra” name was coined by joining the Latin roots “alter”, the origin of the word “altruism” with “terra” meaning earth or land.
 This name reflects the company philosophy of “clients before profits” and providing firmly grounded advice.